joaoagro2017/GANLapRice/README.md

 After generating synthetic images of rice leaf diseases, use the laplacian filter to remove the blurry ones

 ## Synthetic Datasets of Rice Leaf Disease
-This url provides a 50,001 synthetic raw images of rice leaf diseases (Bacterial Blight, Tungro, Brown Spot and Rice Blast).
-The images were synthetically generated https://data.mendeley.com/api/datasets/3k5bwbccph/draft/files/596bf84d-43ed-4406-bac7-b83363ea0fd5
+This url provides 50,001 synthetically generated raw images of rice leaf diseases (Bacterial Blight, Tungro, Brown Spot and Rice Blast).
+With a size of 256 * 256 \
+https://data.mendeley.com/api/datasets/3k5bwbccph/draft/files/596bf84d-43ed-4406-bac7-b83363ea0fd5

+## Curated example of an interpolated video

 ##  Experimental Datasets Description
 For training the generative model, our study used Rice Leaf Disease Image Samples from Mendeley Data https://data.mendeley.com/datasets/fwcj7stb8r/1 ,it’s an open-source dataset with 5,932 images of rice leaf disease.
 The images are grouped into four rice leaf